 The HIPAA Security Rule (2005) includes the necessary safeguards that healthcare providers need for HIPAA compliance.
-Since HIPAA’s enactment in 1996, the U.S. Department of Health and Human Services (HHS) has established various additions and amendments, including the Security Rule, to ensure stronger protections and responsibilities.
+Since HIPAA’s enactment in 1996, the U.S. Department of Health and Human Services ( HHS) has established various additions and amendments, including the Security Rule, to ensure stronger protections and responsibilities.

 RELATED: HIPAA stands for . . .

+Understanding HIPAA is essential for covered entities and their business associates as they balance HIPAA compliance with effective patient care and protecting protected health information (PHI).
 So what does the Security Rule add to HIPAA, and how can it help healthcare providers avoid cyberattacks?

 A HIPAA summary

 HIPAA (the Health Insurance Portability and Accountability Act of 1996) is U.S. legislation that protects the rights and privacy of patients.
 HHS created HIPAA to improve healthcare standards and combat PHI fraud and abuse.